 Quantifying Neighborhood Housing-Driven Changes to Support Place-Conscious Policy Decisions

-With support from The San Francisco Foundation, the California Housing Partnership is currently engaged in a research project in partnership with the Urban Displacement Project at UC Berkeley to identify low- and moderate-resource neighborhoods on a trajectory to becoming high-resource as a result of housing market changes and/or revitalization efforts.
-This analysis is intended to inform State and local efforts to affirmatively further fair housing by increasing—and maintaining—access to opportunity for low-income communities of color.
-This project will conclude in 2019.
+With support from The San Francisco Foundation, the California Housing Partnership is engaged in a research project in partnership with the Urban Displacement Project at UC Berkeley to identify low- and moderate-resource neighborhoods on a trajectory to becoming high-resource as a result of housing market changes and/or revitalization efforts.
+This analysis is intended to inform state and local efforts to affirmatively further fair housing by increasing—and maintaining—access to opportunity for low-income communities of color.

 6 | Legislation & Program Development

 2019 to 2021

 Housing California and the California Housing Partnership are leading a coordinated, statewide effort to propose the long-term structural and systems change policies necessary to address our housing affordability and homelessness challenges, with the goal of informing the Governor’s and Legislature’s actions in the near term.
 This 10-year policy blueprint advancing actionable and evidence-based solutions draws on the expertise of a wide spectrum of partners including engaged and diverse policy and research advisory committees that are guiding the Roadmap HOME’s development.